gchq/Gaffer/example/example-graph/src/main/resources/example/gettingstarted/10/walkthrough.md

 ${CODE_LINK}

 This example demonstrates how the LongsSketch sketch from the Data Sketches library can be used to maintain estimates of the frequencies of longs stored on on vertices and edges.
-The LongsSketch sketch allows estimation of the frequencies of longs.
 For example suppose every time an edge is observed there is a long value associated with it which specifies the size of the interaction.
 Storing all the different longs on the edge could be expensive in storage.
 Instead we can use a LongsSketch which will give us approximate counts of the number of times a particular long was observed.

 ##### Data schema
 This is our new data schema.
 The edge has a property called 'longsSketch'.
 This will store the LongsSketch object.